DnFreddie/Notes/content/posts/Metasploit_Framework/payloads-options_metasploit.md

-+++
-title = 'payloads-options_metasploit'
-date = 2024-07-22T09:10:24+02:00
+---
+date: "2024-07-22T09:10:24+02:00"
-draft = false
+draft: false
-+++
+title: payloads-options_metasploit
+---

 ## payloads-options

 1. Meterpreter: A powerful and versatile payload that provides a full-featured command shell, file system access, and remote access to the target system.

-2. Reverse shell: A payload that establishes a connection from the target system back to the attacker's machine, allowing the attacker to execute commands remotely.
+2. Reverse shell: A payload that establishes a connection from the target system back to the attacker’s machine, allowing the attacker to execute commands remotely.

 3. Command shell: A simple payload that provides a basic command shell on the target system, allowing the attacker to execute commands directly on the system.

-4. VNC injection: A payload that injects a VNC server into the target system, allowing the attacker to remotely view and control the system's desktop.
+4. VNC injection: A payload that injects a VNC server into the target system, allowing the attacker to remotely view and control the system’s desktop.

-5. Keylogger: A payload that records keystrokes on the target system, allowing the attacker to capture passwords and other sensitive information.
+5. Keylogger: A payload that records keystrokes on the target system, allowing the attacker to capture passwords and other sensitive information. >\[!quote\]
->[!quote]